unkloud/junie-guidelines/guidelines.md

 * **No system component installations**.
 * **DONT RUN ANY COMMAND WITH sudo**.
+* For each change prompted
+    * Come up with a execution plan, generate a check list for each steps
+    * Prompt for conformation and adjustment
+    * After confirmed, execute the plan step by step, follow the instructions as close as possible
-* Keep code compact
+    * Keep code compact but maintain readability
-    * Avoid excessive blank lines
+        * Avoid excessive blank lines while respecting language idioms (e.g. PEP 8)
         * Avoid printing out messages as separation of functional blocks, use functions instead
     * Limit comments to complex logics only.
 Break complex logic into smaller explainable components instead.
         * Add simple comments to explain the intent of the complex logic.
         * Add simple example code to show how to use complex functions
     * Add simple unit tests to test complex functions
 * Test cases to cover essential functionalities; exhaustive test coverage isn’t necessary
 * Failing early is preferable, also provide clear error messages